Jesse Jackson and wife remain under observation for COVID-19 - NewsBreak

 Jesse Jackson and wife remain under observation for COVID-19

-CHICAGO (AP) — The Rev. Jesse Jackson, and his wife, Jacqueline, remained under doctors’ observation Sunday at a Chicago hospital and were “responding positively to treatments” for COVID-19, their son told The Associated Press.
+The Rev. Jesse Jackson and his wife, Jacqueline, remained under doctors' observation Sunday at a Chicago hospital and were “responding positively to treatments” for COVID-19, their son told The Associated Press.

 Jesse Jackson is 79, and Jacqueline is 77.